AahutiJesani/gr-dataeng-data-challenge/.ipynb_checkpoints/README-checkpoint.md

 In this exercise, we'll consider a set of questions based around buying and selling a single crypto-currency coin.
 We'll work our way up to a former interview question used at GR.

     Q1.
 If you bought a single Bitcoin on the 4th January 2018, how many days after would your investment:
       a) Been worth more than you paid for?
-7 days
       b) Been worth less than you paid for?
-1 days

     Q2.
 Whats the most money you could have made in one day on a single Monero coin?
-      a) In absolute terms (e.g. you bought for £3000 one day and sold for £3300 the next day for £300 profit) 81.36
+      a) In absolute terms (e.g. you bought for £3000 one day and sold for £3300 the next day for £300 profit)
       b) In percentage terms (e.g. you bought for £3000 one day and sold for £3300 the next day for a 10% profit)

     Q3.
 If you bought a single Monero coin on the 15th May 2018 date, what is
       a) The greatest percentage profit you could have made by selling it later?
 What day would this have been?